 - Bootstrap - 7.x-2.0 or 7.x-3.0 (base-theme must be enabled).

-- jQuery Update - 7.x-2.3 or higher.
-Bootstrap requires a minimum jQuery version of 1.7 or higher.
-You must manually set this in the configuration after it is installed.
+- jQuery Update - 7.x-2.4 or higher.
+Bootstrap 2 requires a minimum jQuery version of 1.7 or higher, while Bootstrap 3 requires jQuery 1.9+ (see ).

 Conditional Requirements for Method 1: Bootstrap Source Files